texstudio-org/texstudio/utilities/manual/source/configuration.md

     app.loadManagedMenu('C:/..../menu.xml');
 ```

+Use macro trigger `?txs-start`.
 The loaded file should contain an XML structure which is described in [Menu Definitions]{background.md#menu-definitions}.

 ## Configuring the Toolbar (Advanced option)